Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \subsubsection{Base case}

-For the base case, the focus is on learning the mobility ratio ($M$) , with gravity effects momentarily set aside.
-We assembled a dataset consisting of 10,000 collocation points alongside 10,000 labeled data points, gathered through Latin Hypercube Sampling (LHS).
-This method ensures broad coverage across both time and spatial domains, aiming for thorough characterization of the system's dynamics.
+For the base case, the focus was on learning the mobility ratio ($M$) , with gravity effects momentarily set aside.
+We assembled a dataset comprising 10,000 collocation points alongside 10,000 labeled data points, gathered through Latin Hypercube Sampling (LHS).
+This method ensured broad coverage across both time and spatial domains, aiming for thorough characterization of the system's dynamics.
+A learning rate of 1E-4 was employed for the neural network weights and a learning rate of 1E-3 was used for the learnable parameter.

-The progression of loss, error, and parameter error throughout the training process of the base case is recorded in Fig. \ref{fig:Inverse_base}.
-We save the best model at an iteration wherein both the parameter error and solution error exhibit reductions in comparison to their preceding values.
-Eventually, at iteration 11416, the model precisely predicts $M$ to be 1.000000119 (true M=1), achieving an $L_2$-norm error of 1.18\% and a loss of 6.17E-05.
+The progression of loss, error, and parameter error throughout the training process was depicted in Figure.\ref{fig:Inverse_base}.
+We identified the optimal model at an iteration where both the parameter error and solution error showed reductions compared to preceding values.
+Eventually, at iteration 11,416, the model precisely predicted $M$ to be 1.000000119 (true M=1), achieving an $L_2$-norm error of 1.18\% and a loss of 6.17E-05.

-Expanding our analysis, we adjust $M$ values for training and compiled the results in Table \ref{tab:inverse_cases}.
-For instance, the MM1 case yields an estimated M value of 0.9999997 (true $M=0.1$) and for case MM2, the NN model estimates $M$ to be 9.99998665 (true $M=10$).
-The inverse PINN training undertaken in these cases consistently produces commendable results regarding parameter error, solution error, and the loss function.
+Expanding our analysis, we adjusted $M$ values for training and compiled the results in Table\ref{tab:inverse_cases}.
+For instance, the M1 case yielded an estimated M value of 0.09999999404 (true $M=0.1$) and for case M2, the NN model estimated $M$ to be 9.99998664856 (true $M=10$).
+The inverse PINN training undertaken in these cases consistently produced commendable results regarding parameter error, solution error, and the loss function.

-To facilitate a more in-depth investigation on PINNs' performance with various sampling strategies of labeled data, six more cases are performed.
-The outcomes of these experiments, detailed in Table \ref{tab:inverse_cases}, are categorized into two groups for analysis.
+To facilitate a more in-depth investigation on PINNs' performance with various sampling strategies of labeled data, eight additional cases were performed.
+The outcomes of these experiments, detailed in Table\ref{tab:inverse_cases}, were categorized into three groups for analysis.